Position

 How long does it take to become a Hardware Engineer?

 A hardware engineer typically needs a bachelor's degree in engineering.
 This usually takes about four years.
 Some choose to pursue a master's degree, adding another two years.
 Experience in internships or entry-level positions can help.
 This often takes an additional one to two years.
-Overall, it takes about five to seven years to gain the necessary skills and experience.
+Overall, it takes about five to seven years to gain the necessary education and experience.

 Hardware Engineer Job Description Sample